mindstorms-cop/lejos-ev3-maven-packages/README.md

 ./gradlew publishToMavenLocal
 ```

-## Including the build packages as dependencies
+## Including the built packages as dependencies

-We use [Jitpack](https://jitpack.io/#mindstorms-cop/lejos-ev3-maven-packages) for building maven packages.
+We use [Jitpack](https://jitpack.io/#mindstorms-cop/lejos-ev3-maven-packages) for building Maven packages.

 Use the following in your Gradle configuration to get the packages: